vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_03_monitor_asc.md

 #### Review

-In this lab, you implemented end-to-end monitoring of your Spring Cloud service apps.
+In this lab, you implemented end-to-end monitoring of your Spring Apps service apps.